30 May, 2024 The unity GOAL we overlook (The article to end all articles)

 (1) personalities that are understandably difficult to engage with,

-(2) young pastors understandably consumed in working out how to run a local church,
+(2) young pastors understandably consumed in working out how to run a single local church,

 (3) some (unknowingly) selfish pastors who don’t actually care about everybody else in the city who can be damned as far as they are concerned (‘not their responsibility’) because they have been taught that there role and responsibility is only to grow their own local church with its ministries,

-(4) pastors with fast growing churches understandably consumed trying to keep up with the ‘fires’,
+(4) pastors with fast growing churches understandably consumed trying to keep up with the ‘fires’ that naturally arise from quick growth,

 (5) and large churches understandably capable of and busied with much, who are therefore without capacity or emotional capacity to pursue unity merely for unity’s sake… Etc.

-…my experience in Tauranga is that – without the rest having regular meetings – we are able to work together easily when necessary, with SUFFICIENT support coming for endeavors in the unity space (even if not with full rooms of pastors – which isn’t necessary if we are honest, yet which would feel good).
+…my experience in Tauranga is that – without having regular meetings – we are able to work together easily when necessary, with SUFFICIENT support coming for endeavors in the unity space (even if not with the ‘feel-good’ of full rooms of pastors gathering).

-I.e. There is a sufficient group who genuinely have a united perspective of the Church for things to arise and thrive – and this is as true of many church members as of church leaders.
+There is a sufficient group here who genuinely have a united perspective of the Church (in the city) for things that arise to thrive – and this is as true of many church members as of church leaders!

 If so, the application point would be as follows:

-We would programme with the end (goal) in mind.
+Our planning would therefore begin with this end goal in mind.

-We would therefore lead INTENTIONALLY, to disciple a mindset within local church leaders – and with the hope of (and plans to aid) this spreading wider to their congregational members.
+We would lead INTENTIONALLY, to disciple a discerning Kingdom mindset within local church leaders – considering all dynamics of what that might look like.

-> Were a manual to be put together for the facilitation of a pastors’ group, might this be the actual priority – with various other things we do as ‘tools’ for that discipleship, just as Jesus taught his disciples, role modelled, walked with them and sent them on mission trips (the 12 and the 72)?
+> Were a manual to be put together for the facilitation of a pastors’ group, were this ‘discipleship’ the actual priority, all other united activities would therefore be ‘discipleship tools’ – just as Jesus taught his disciples through a combination of discussion, role modelling, involvement with him – and then through mission trips they were sent on (the 12 and the 72).

 I’d be keen to hear any thoughts any have in response to this.